rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 Consider another example: `fn foo<T>(x: T) -> u32` and suppose that someone invokes `foo::<u32>(0)`.
-This means that `T` and `u32` (in this invocation) actually turns out to be the same type, so we would eventually end up with the same `ty::Ty` in the end, but we have distinct `hir::Ty`.
+This means that `T` and `u32` (in this invocation) actually turns out to be the same type, so we would eventually end up with the same `ty::Ty` in the end, but we have distinct `rustc_hir::Ty`.
 (This is a bit over-simplified, though, since during type checking, we would check the function generically and would still have a `T` distinct from `u32`.
 Later, when doing code generation, we would always be handling "monomorphized" (fully substituted) versions of each function, and hence we would know